c-blake/thes/README.md

 [`util/symmSyn.nim`](util/symmSyn.nim) implements a few of these ideas if you'd prefer to "preprocess" a Moby-like `words.txt` for actual `thes` usage.

-E.g., to create 4 variants of the pre-parsed data[^1]:
+E.g., to create 4 more variants of the pre-parsed data[^1]:
 ```sh
 $ for kind in r d u a; do
   nim r -d:danger util/symmSyn -a $kind < words.txt > adj.txt